mmesh/docs/docs/platform/networking/nodes.md

 ## Service Discovery

-mmesh has a service discovery system which publishes every node endpoint in an internal DNS subsystem which is enabled in every node.
+mmesh has a service discovery system that publishes every node endpoint in an internal DNS subsystem which is enabled in every node.

 You can query this internal DNS service by default on the port `UDP/5353`.